NeoVintageous/NeoVintageous/README.md

 ## Credits

-Neovintageous is a fork of the discontinued Vintageous plugin.
+NeoVintageous is a fork of the discontinued Vintageous plugin.

 ## License